 - safe (non-flammable),

-- ideal for boats with limited space and weight restrictions.
+- Ideal for boats with limited space and weight restrictions.

 Create an overview of all consumers: